Serving all people by providing personalized health and wellness through exemplary care, education and research.

 How are UTIs treated?
 In most cases, a course of antibiotics can wipe out the infection.
 It’s important to treat UTIs because, untreated, the bacteria may travel from the bladder to the kidneys, causing a more worrisome infection.

 What can cause repeat UTIs?
 Sometimes, there’s an abnormality that can trap bacteria, causing recurrent UTIs.
-“Repeat UTIs often occur when something is preventing you from emptying your bladder completely,” explains Anh-Hong Tran, M.D., a urologist on the medical staff at Baylor Regional Medical Center at Plano.
+“Repeat UTIs often occur when something is preventing you from emptying your bladder completely,” explains Anh-Hong Tran, M.D., a urologist on the medical staff at Baylor Scott & White Medical Center - Plano.
 “The stagnant urine gives bacteria a place to grow.”

 For men, problems can come from an enlarged prostate that’s keeping some urine in the bladder.
 Women might see problems as a result of bladder prolapse.
 People who have had strokes, or have diabetes may also have problems, since they don’t properly sense when the bladder is full.